ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 ### 4. Create a Cloudant or CouchDB service

 PouchDB can synchronize with CouchDB and compatible servers.
 To run and test locally, you can install CouchDB.
-Alternatively, you can use a Bluemix Cloudant NoSQL DB service for your remote DB.
+Alternatively, you can use a hosted Cloudant NoSQL DB service for your remote DB.

 #### Installing Apache CouchDB